Receivership / Bankruptcy

 When a secured creditor wishes to realize upon a security interest which they have against a debtor's assets, they employ the services of a third party, a receiver, for the purpose of liquidating the assets.
 Such activities are carried out under the authority of the Bankruptcy and Insolvency Act, as they apply to estates of insolvent persons or bankrupts.

-Send copies of all documentation relating to your receivership, proposal in bankruptcy, or bankruptcy to your Regional Intake Center for Insolvency (RICI), since any of these situations could have an impact on your business accounts.
+Send copies of all documentation relating to your receivership, proposal in bankruptcy, or bankruptcy to your Insolvency Intake Centres, since any of these situations could have an impact on your business accounts.

 - Date modified: